 If that still does not work for you, you may need to replace the PEI surface on the build plate.

-We have a guide on this process found here
+We have an in-depth guide on the bed prep/cleaning process found here

 Filament is pulled through the extruder by a hobbed bolt/gear.

 After repeated use, the teeth of the gear can become filled with plastic.